-After more than 22 years of plumbing in Phoenix, one of the most common questions I get asked by other moms is how to clear up the smell at the kitchen sink.
-You know the smell I’m talking about– kind of funky.
+After more than 22 years of plumbing in Phoenix, one of the most common questions I get asked by other moms is, “How do I clear up the smell at the kitchen sink?”.
+You know the smell I’m talking about– kinda funky!

 The culprit is usually the garbage disposal; but why, and how, do you clean it?

 Your disposal essentially has two compartments that are on top of each other.
 There are no blades in your disposal; most people think it looks like a blender inside, but it doesn’t.
 The top part of the disposal is where most blades are, but they are actually more like impeller blades– their job is to force the ground up slurry through to the lower compartment.
 The bottom of the upper compartment contains a kind of plate with many holes or slits in it.
 The lower compartment is where the slurry and water collects and is then pushed out into the drain.